 The use of UPRP in food grade applications is subject to regulation by the U.S. Food and Drug Administration ("FDA").
 The FDA has established certain guidelines for the use of recycled plastics in food packaging, as set forth in the "Guidance for Industry - Use of Recycled Plastics in Food Packaging: Chemistry Considerations (August 2006)."
 In order for the UPRP to be used in food grade applications, PCT will request one or more Letters of No Objection ("LNO") from the FDA.
-PCT filed for its first FDA LNO on September 10, 2021, for conditions of use A-H. The FDA confirmed receipt of the submission on September 13, 2021.

 The process for obtaining an LNO will include FDA evaluation of both the PCT purification process, the Technology, as well as the recycled feedstock resin.
 As such, PCT may seek multiple LNOs for type of use and for different sources of feedstock.
 In addition, as needed, individual surrogate challenge testing and migration studies will be conducted to simulate articles in contact with food.
 Surrogate challenge testing can be used in lieu of, or in conjunction with, migration testing for the FDA's evaluation of PCT's Technology.
 The need for migration testing is informed by the results from the surrogate challenge testing.